 - A friendly low-stakes Super Hero charity poker game once got derailed by the Kingpin in Spider-Man.
 The game came down to Spidey vs. Kingpin.
 He beat Kingpin's hand with four of a kind—he even pulled "two threes and another two threes" which, humorously enough, tricked Kingpin into a villain monologue.

-- The climactic hand in The Cincinnati Kid features a game of 5-card stud where The Kid (Steve McQueen) gets dealt a full house only to lose to The Man (Edward G. Robinson) and his straight flush.
-The odds of these two particular hands coming out is over 300 billion to 1.
+- In The Cincinnati Kid, the climactic hand features a game of 5-card stud where The Kid (Steve McQueen) gets dealt a full house only to lose to The Man (Edward G. Robinson) and his straight flush.
+According to Anthony Holden in his book Big Deal: A Year As A Professional Poker Player, the chances of the final hand are 45,102,781 to 1, and that the situation in particular would only arise once every 443 years.

 - Think about that climatic hand: One player has an ace-king-queen flush, the next has eights full of aces, Le Chiffre has aces full of sixes, and Bond has a straight flush 4-to-8.
 The odds of all four players having very strong hands on the same hand like that is astronomical.